danielace1/cyberdude-challenges/javascript/02-javascript-DOM/06-github-api/README.md

 > Project #5 : Display the Interns Github data using API

-This project is a simple web application that allows users to view the thumbnail of a YouTube video by pasting its URL.
-It provides a convenient way to preview video content before watching.
+GitHub - API is a web application designed to present key information about a GitHub intern in a clear and accessible manner.
+Utilizing the GitHub API, this project focuses on displaying the intern's repositories, followers, location, and name.

 ## Live Link: